-The following discussion provides information about incurred and paid claims development for our Retail and Group segments as of December 31, 2016, net of reinsurance, as well as cumulative claim frequency and the total of IBNR included within the net incurred claims amounts.
-The information about incurred and paid claims development for the years ended December 31, 2014 and 2015 is presented as supplementary information.
+The following discussion provides information about incurred and paid claims development for our segments as of December 31, 2017, net of reinsurance, as well as cumulative claim frequency and the total of IBNR included within the net incurred claims amounts.
+The information about incurred and paid claims development for the years ended December 31, 2015 and 2016 is presented as supplementary information.

-For both our Retail and Group segments, claims frequency is measured as medical fee-for-service claims for each service encounter with a unique provider identification number.
+Claims frequency is measured as medical fee-for-service claims for each service encounter with a unique provider identification number.
 Our claims frequency measure includes claims covered by deductibles as well as claims under capitated arrangements.
 Claim counts may vary based on product mix and the percentage of delegated capitation arrangements.